evgenyneu/evgenii.com/blog/_posts/2016-06-15-distributing-your-library-with-swift-package-manager.md

 #### 5) Publish the library

 Now we need to publish the library so other people can download it with Swift Package Manager.
 This can be done by uploading the code to a Git hosting service of your choice.
 If you are new to this please refer to the instructions from your hosting service.
 Here is how to [create a repository](https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/) on GitHub.
-As a result your will have a public repository that looks like this:
+As a result your will have a public Git repository that looks like this:

 [https://github.com/evgenyneu/LibraryWithSwiftPackageManager](https://github.com/evgenyneu/LibraryWithSwiftPackageManager)